AndreaCombette/personal-website/content/publication/CFD/index.md

 publication_types: ["article"]

 # Publication name and optional abbreviated publication name.
-publication: "Applied Computational Physics Stability study of Western intensification processes with Stommel and Munk model"
+publication: "Lectures Report ENS Lyon"
-publication_short: "Western intensification stability"
+publication_short: ""

 abstract: This report is a global view of the stommel and Munk model, where we delve into the western intensification of the Gulf stream.
 We studied the stability of previous numerical scheme and tried to the stability limits of the Munk model.
 # Summary.
 An optional shortened abstract.